andis-sprinkis/nvim-user-config/README.md

 ### Minimal config option

-Minimal configuration without any of the below mentioned plugins:
+Alternative minimal configuration without any of the mentioned plugins or dependencies:

 ```bash
 git checkout minimal-config